 Please let us know if you are successful in your Glen quest elsewhere - or no longer wish to be on our waiting list.

 We're sorry for all those on our list.
 Some of you have been waiting over two years and counting.
 You may not have owned a Glen before, but you've done your research and fallen in love with the breed.
 You understand that owning a rare native breed is a unique responsibility.
-Often, yours is the first Glen that someone will ever meet.
+Your Glen is quite often the first Glen someone else will ever meet.

-This is partly why we encourage meeting other Glens and their humans.
+This is partly why we encourage getting together with other Glens and their humans.
 No mean feat at the best of times.
 But their advice and feedback is invaluable.
 You will find it useful when you first take your Glen puppy to meet the vet, and discover that the vet has never met one before either!

 And then there is the other end of the spectrum.
 Which I've just noticed is an apt anagram of the word rectum.
 We heard recently that one breeder was asking £4,000 for one puppy.
 Sadly, not a typo.
 Four thousand British pounds.
 Another person was told £3,000.
 Sky's last litter sold for around £1,000 each in 2018.